edubs5/code-exercises/README.md

-challenges-ruby-coderbyte
+Coderbyte challenges done in Ruby 2.1.2
 =========================

-ruby challenges from coderbyte.com